kinggodhj/assignment/README.md

 ## Conclusion

-- Back translation is useful for emproving model performance
+- Back translation is especially useful for improving model performance

-- Low dimension is good for network according to the result 1)

-- Shallow network is good for network according to the result 2)

-- With pre-layer normalization, BLEU (ALL) is higher than plain network
+- Also with pre-layer normalization, BLEU (ALL) and PPL are higher than plain network

+- Because of small dataset, low dimension and shallow networks are suitable

-- If the batch size is too large for the number of training samples (such as 64, 32) all results are the same.
+- If the batch size is too large for the number of training samples (such as 128, 64, 32) all results are the same.

   Therefore, a small batch size is suitable for this project